The Lifespan RW1000 is a popular home rowing machine for those on a mid-level budget and who don’t want to spend upwards of $1000 on a machine.

 - Small footprint as it’s foldable

-- Users report console is susceptible to faults
+- Users report the console is susceptible to faults

 - Foot pedals/straps could have been designed better